Privilege Escalation Cascades at 98% While Domain-Aligned Attacks Are Invisible

 Apply Adversarial Control Analysis to Your ML System in 3 Steps

+Note (2026-03-19): This was an early exploration in my AI security research.
+The methodology has known limitations documented in the quality assessment.
+For the current state of this work, see Multi-Agent Security and Verified Delegation Protocol.
 Problem Statement You have deployed an ML model and someone asks: “Is it robust to adversarial attack?”
 You do not have a principled way to answer.
 You could fuzz every input, but that is expensive and tells you nothing about which attacks are structurally impossible versus which are just untested.
-You need a method that maps the attack surface before you start testing.
-Adversarial Control Analysis (ACA) gives you that map.
-It is a three-step process that classifies every input by who controls it, then focuses your defenses on the inputs the adversary cannot manipulate.
-I have applied it across six domains – network IDS, vulnerability management, AI agents, post-quantum crypto, fraud detection, and ML supply chains – and the finding is always the same: the inputs the attacker cannot touch are your real defense. ...
+You need a method that maps the attack surface before you start testing. ...

 March 19, 2026 · 7 min · Rex Coleman